ibm-cloud-docs/Cloudant/api/advanced_replication.md

 - [`/_scheduler/docs`](#the-_scheduler-docs-endpoint)
 - [`/_scheduler/jobs`](#the-_scheduler-jobs-endpoint)

-These endpoints enable you to manage and determine replication status more quickly and easily.
+You can manage and determine replication status more quickly and easily when you use these endpoints.

 The typical process for using the replication scheduler to manage and monitor replications is as follows:

 1. Create a [replication document](replication.html#replication-document-format) that describes the needed replication, and store the document in the [replicator database](replication.html#the-_replicator-database).
-2. Monitor the status of the replication using the `/_scheduler/docs` endpoint.
+2. Monitor the status of the replication by using the `/_scheduler/docs` endpoint.

 ### The `/_scheduler/docs` endpoint
 {: #the-_scheduler-docs-endpoint}

 The `/_scheduler/docs` endpoint provides a monitoring capability.
-Use it to determine the status of a replication described by a replication document.
+Use it to determine the status of a replication that is described by a replication document.
-The status of a replication can be one of seven possible states, as described [previously](#the-replication-scheduler).
+The status of a replication can be 1 of 7 possible states, as described [previously](#the-replication-scheduler).

 #### Query parameters for the `/_scheduler/docs` endpoint